 Live links to our worship services and bulletins

 Zoom is a free video-conferencing platform which we'll use so that we have a chance to see each other and even converse.
-We will share in the Liturgy of the Word together, including a homily/reflection.

 All you need to do is follow an internet link (if you want to see each other and your computer has a camera and microphone) or make a phone call, if you want to listen in.